Abhishekyadav2008/Abhishekyadav2008/README.md

 I am a Computer Science graduate with a strong foundation in **Data Structures & Algorithms, Object-Oriented Programming, DBMS, Operating Systems, and SQL**.

-I primarily work with **C++ and Python**, and I enjoy building practical software projects while continuously improving my problem-solving and development skills.
+I primarily work with **C++ and Python** and enjoy building practical software projects while continuously improving my problem-solving and development skills.

 - 💻 Strong foundation in C++, Python and SQL
 - 🧩 Solved **400+ DSA problems** across coding platforms
-- 🐍 Hands-on experience with Python development and Flask
+- 🐍 Hands-on experience with Python and Flask development
-- 🤖 Built projects involving Machine Learning and Computer Vision
+- 🤖 Hands-on experience with Machine Learning and Computer Vision projects
-- 🔧 Familiar with Git, GitHub, REST APIs, virtual environments and package management
+- 🔧 Familiar with Git, GitHub, APIs and software development workflows
-- 📚 Continuously learning through projects, coding practice and self-learning
+- 📚 Continuously learning through projects and problem solving

 ---